-If the first responder police officers receive an information about sexual abuse of a child or a victim turns in person to them for help regarding sexual abuse, have to immediately notify the corresponding UFAM145 group, which investigates offline CSA cases (24/7 service).
+In the Spanish National Police, if the first responder police officers receive an information about sexual abuse of a child or a victim turns in person to them for help regarding sexual abuse, have to immediately notify the corresponding UFAM group, which investigates offline CSA cases (24/7 service).
 These police officers apply their evidence protection protocols and escort the victim to the hospital, if needed, write the necessary reports and start the investigation.